I fully subscribe to the idea of "investing in experiences instead of material things" particularly

 We brought our 8 year old grand daughter Martina to Rome during the peak summer season.
 Wanting to give her a more in depth knowledge of this ancient city, we did a tour of the Forum and the Colosseum with Walks of Italy, a tour company that conducts walking tours in different Italian cities and even throughout Europe.
 We chose their 4 hour tour which promised a maximum number of just 20 participants.

-Our delightful and personable guide for the day was German born resident of Rome who also happened to be named Martina.
+Our delightful and personable guide for the day was a German born resident of Rome who also happened to be named Martina.
 She kept us from wilting under the hot Roman sun and peppered historical notes with local and current anecdotes.
 She even included a mini botany lesson, pointing out the various herbs and plants growing around the ancient sites.

 For tours of Rome and other Italian cities, visit https://www.walksofitaly.com